 To address the climate crisis effectively, it is vital to engage young minds in environmental initiatives.
-Nyombi Morris, CEO & Founder of Earth Volunteers, emphasized the importance of this approach in our recent Q&A session.
+Nyombi Morris, CEO & Founder of Earth Volunteers, emphasized the importance of this approach in his recent interview with Muhammad Younis.
 He explained how it can create a significant impact by educating people about environmental issues, holding those in power accountable, and advocating for urgent action.
 Nyombi also shared insights on how Earth Volunteers is working to make a meaningful difference in this critical area.

 #CTS: Given the urgency of climate change, how essential is it to engage and unite young people in environmental initiatives for the future of climate action?
 What are your thoughts on this approach?